We're looking for qualified tradespeople

 When electrification is not economically or technically feasible, Horizon Power will provide the customer with financial support convert the appliances to liquefied petroleum gas (LPG).

-If the home cannot be transitioned to bottled LPG or electric appliances, the customer can complete our online form and provide a brief description of their energy needs.
-Alternatively, they can phone the Horizon Power Esperance depot on (08) 9072 3400.
+If the home cannot be transitioned to bottled LPG or electric appliances, the customer can get in touch with the team and provide a brief description of their energy needs.
+Alternatively, they can phone the Horizon Power Esperance depot on (08) 9072 3470.

 Is solar installation part of this transition?